-Line 6.- Leave this line blank if your distribution does not include a capital gain amount, or you do not make the 20% capital gain election.
+Line 6.
+Leave this line blank if your distribution does not include a capital gain amount, or you do not make the 20% capital gain election.
 Go to Part III.

-To make the 20% capital gain election but not take a death benefit exclusion (see instructions for line 9), enter on line 6 the entire capital gain amount from Form 1099-R, box 3.
-However, if you elect to include NUA in your taxable income, use the NUA Worksheet on page 3 to figure the amount to enter.
+To make the 20% capital gain election but not take a death benefit exclusion (which is applicable only for participants who died before August 21, 1996; see the instructions for line 9), enter on line 6 the entire capital gain amount from Form 1099-R, box 3.
+However, if you elect to include NUA in your taxable income, use the NUA Worksheet on this page to figure the amount to enter.

-To make the 20% capital gain election when you are taking a death benefit exclusion, use the Death Benefit Worksheet on page 3 to figure the amount to enter on line 6.
+To make the 20% capital gain election when you are taking a death benefit exclusion (for a participant who died before August 21, 1996), use the Death Benefit Worksheet on this page to figure the amount to enter on line 6.